OpenInternet/Infuse/content/learning-path/2/module-5.ar.md

 style = "module"
 weight = 5
-title = "Forensic methods on live Windows and macOS systems"
+title = "Forensic methods on live Windows and macOS systems" description = "Sometimes, it's necessary to dig deeper into a system to figure out what's wrong.
+We can do this by investigating processes, persistence mechanisms, and network traffic"
 +++

 ## Use Case